-Bluestep offers residential mortgage loans in Sweden and Norway, as well as personal loans in Sweden.
+Bluestep targets consumers and offers residential mortgage loans in Sweden and Norway, as well as personal loans in Sweden.
 The majority of the Company's mortgage customers live in, or close to, urban areas.
 The collateral mainly consist of detached houses and tenant owners' rights.